Back to Witchweb Back to Immigration Home Page Contact Carolyn

 Well the papers finally came and we loaded up the moving truck.
 I had been a good girl and had made The List for Customs.
 We were not importing a vehicle.

-So I gave the problem some thought and decided to let her just sit in the car but not in the carrier.
-I mean, you see dogs all the time in the front of pick-up trucks or in cars, they all seem to love it!
-Tongues flapping in the wind, big grins on their faces.
-Just like the average man watching the Laker girls at the game.
+I gave the problem some thought and decided to let her just sit in the car but not in the carrier.
+I mean, you see dogs all the time in pick-up trucks or cars and they all seem to love it.
+Tongues flapping in the wind, big grins on their faces, just like the average man watching the Laker Girls at the game.

-Tranquilizers work very well indeed as long as you remember one basic rule.
-You take them, then you can"t hear the dog whimper.
-Because they appear to have no effect whatsoever on the dog.
+Through trial and error I discovered tranquilizers work very well indeed as long as you remember one basic rule.
+You take them so you can't hear the dog whimper, because they appear to have no effect whatsoever on the dog.

-Through the months of waiting for our medicals to be approved and filed into our case file I practiced taking Susie out in the car.
-And in all those months it never got any better.
+During the months of waiting for our medicals to be approved and forwarded to our case file I practiced taking Susie out in the car and in all those months it never got any better.

 Then I realised we had another problem.
 In the beginning we had anticipated one of us driving the rental truck with the furniture and the other driving our car into Canada.
-However, we discovered that our car did not meet Transport Canada"s requirements and after much investigation we decided to sell that car to our son and to buy a new one after we landed in Canada.
+However, we discovered that our car did not meet Transport Canada's requirements and after much investigation we chose to sell that car to our son and to buy a new one after we landed in Canada.
 So that meant we were all going north in the truck.
 As it turned out we had to make our move during the coldest month of one of the coldest winters on record.
-I realised I couldn"t possibly put the pets in their carriers in the back of the unheated truck and there was no room up the front for me, Alan, our 11 year old son, Elliot and both pet carriers.
-The animals would have to be " loose" up there with us.
-In the end it worked out OK but you might want to take all this into account and maybe pay to have the pets flown into Canada even if you come by road!
+I realised I couldn"t possibly put the pets in their carriers in the back of the unheated truck and there was no room up the front for me, Alan, our 11 year old son Elliot and both pet carriers.
+The animals would have to be 'loose' up there with us.
+In the end it worked out OK but you might want to take all this into account and maybe pay to have the pets flown into Canada even if you travel by road.

 Church the Cat was a different kettle of fish.....as it were.
-She has no real problem with vehicles..... she tends to yowl a bit for the first few minutes but then she is a yowly cat anyway.
+She had no real problem with vehicles..... she tended to yowl a bit for the first few minutes but then she was a yowly cat anyway.

 We did get her some tranquillisers too but, like SusieDog, they appeared to have no effect.
 My greater worry with Church was possibly losing her along the way.

-Once we realised that the animals would have to travel in the cab with us and not in pet carriers, I was faced with the problem of .... er ........exercise and the like.
-The dog would be no problem, she doesn"t care where she poops and pees - unfortunately - but the cat is really rather picky about that and quite private.
-I was really worried that we would open thetruck door at some rest stop and never see her again.
+I was faced with the problem of .... er ........exercise and the like.
+The dog would be no problem, she didn't care where she pooped and peed - unfortunately - but the cat was really rather picky about that and quite private.
+I was really worried that we would open the truck door at some rest stop and never see her again.

 I finally came up with a solution of sorts.
 I bought one of those harness things you see on little yappy dog carried by ladies of a certain type.
 Our harness was bright pink.
 Then I got the longest extendible leash I could find and attached that.
 Then we put the whole thing on the cat.

-There are a couple of things to know about driving a moving truck if you haven"t experienced this before.
+There are a few things to know about driving a moving truck if you haven't experienced this before.
 First, they are very very noisy.
-Second they go through gasoline like there"s no tomorrow.
+Second they go through gasoline like there's no tomorrow.
 Third, do not attempt to eat or drink anything while driving......you end up wearing most of it....they are very bumpy.